 - The child becomes ill or disabled or develops special needs

 - One parent needs to relocate

 - The development of domestic violence in one of the custodial households

 Local courts require that the parties attend mediation for custody and visitation modifications.
-If the parties are able to come to an agreement during mediation, the court will usually accept the result of the mediation.
+If the parties can come to an agreement during mediation, the Court will usually accept the result of the mediation.
 However, mediation will not address property or support issues; mediation is only for custody and visitation concerns.
-To learn how mediation works during post-judgment modifications for child custody or visitation, or to learn how modifications are established, contact Cullen & Murphy.
+We welcome you to learn how mediation works during post-judgment modifications for child custody or visitation or how modifications are established by contacting us to learn more.

 In cases of child custody and child support modifications, the standard for approving the request for a change is the best interests of the child.
-Some mediators may interview an older child to determine how he or she feels about the proposed modification.
+Some mediators may interview an older child to determine their feelings about the proposed modification.
 However, most mediators try to keep children out of the process when they can.

 Although it is possible to modify a spousal support order, the scope of the original alimony order can limit future changes.
 Consult a lawyer to learn whether the original alimony order includes a provision for modification.

 Requests to move away or relocate can be the subject of modification petitions, as they usually affect child custody and visitation.
 Contact a family law attorney with experience with modifications of orders to learn if your desired change is one that the courts can consider.
-Call us at Cullen & Murphy in Riverside.
+Call us at 951.824.6449 in Riverside.
 We have a second office location in Temecula.